riederd/hlatyping/docs/output.md

 [HLA-HD](https://w3.genome.med.kyoto-u.ac.jp/HLA-HD/) (HLA typing from High-quality Dictionary) is an HLA genotyping algorithm that utilizes an extensive dictionary of HLA alleles and a unique mapping strategy.
 It calculates scores based on weighted read counts to select the most suitable allele pairs.
 Unlike many other tools, HLA-HD can provide accurate HLA genotyping predictions with up to 6-digit (3-field) precision from WGS, WES, and RNA-Seq data.
 For further reading and documentation see the [HLA-HD website](https://w3.genome.med.kyoto-u.ac.jp/HLA-HD/).

-> **Note:** To run HLA-HD within the nf-core hlatyping pipeline, a local installation of HLA-HD is required.
-HLA-HD is not distributed with the pipeline's containers due to licensing restrictions.
+> **Note:** HLA-HD is not distributed with the pipeline's containers due to licensing restrictions.
 The software is freely available for academic and non-commercial research purposes, but users must register and download it directly from the provider.
 Commercial use requires a specific license.

 The pipeline results contain a text file (`*_final.result.txt`) with the predicted HLA genotype.
 Each line represents a specific HLA gene locus and contains the best-matched allele pair in up to 6-digit nomenclature.